thevirus69/Internshala-Assignement/README.md

-# Getting Started with Create React App
+# Getting Started with InternShala Assignment

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+To Run this Project

+(type in vs code terminal or cmd on the same directory)

+# step 1 > npm i

+# step 2 > npm start

 In the project directory, you can run: